-The north London side hopes to avoid a repeat of the outcome when the two sides met in the 1987 final and wants to use his previous cup experience to help Spurs through the round.Tottenham midfielder Gylfi Sigurdsson believes the club will face a challenge in Coventry when the two sides meet in the third round of the FA Cup.
+The north London side hope to avoid a repeat of the outcome when the two sides met in the 1987 final and wants to use his previous cup experience to help Spurs through the round

 The fixture will conjure happy memories for the Sky Blues, who shocked Spurs to win the FA Cup in the 1987 final, and manager Mark Robins will be hoping to spring another surprise when he takes his League One team to White Hart Lane on Saturday.

 |8/1||Tottenham are 8/1 to win the FA Cup with Paddy Power